frankiannelli/serverless-workshop/workshop.md

 yarn add aws-sdk moment uuid
 ```

-So now we have the serverless.yml which defines our application.
+- So now we have the serverless.yml which defines our application.

-*Need to talk about how cloudformation templates can be used in this file.*
+- The Serverless Framework translates all syntax in serverless.yml to a single AWS CloudFormation template
+- when we deploy it creates a cloudformation template
+- zips the functions
+- compares the hashes of deployed functins and uploads if necessary

 we can see the service name is